 For more help deciding which type of tariff is right for you, read our guide: How to Get Cheap Electricity.

-This means that if you use a small amount of electricity that the standing charge is will have a great impact on the overall cost of your electricity than if you use a high amount and move onto the lower rate quicker.
+This means that if you use a small amount of electricity, the standing charge will have a greater impact on the overall cost of your usage, rather than if you use a high amount and move onto the lower rate quicker.